Part 1: Introduction

 If the event is not in any format described above (i.e. travel tour, individual exploration, independent learning) the following factors should be considered to determine eligibility for this tax free program:

-- there is documentation of the expectations regarding the knowledge to be gained by the pastor from each daily excursion that in turn can be shared with the congregation to enrich it;
+- the member should provide documentation of the expectations regarding the knowledge to be gained by the pastor from each daily excursion that in turn can be shared with the employer and/or participants in the ministry context;

 - this is a new experience for the member.

-For additional clarity, Canada Revenue Agency would not allow expenses to be paid from this fund that it considers to be for personal interest or wellness.
+For additional clarity, CRA does not allow expenses to be paid from this fund that it considers to be for personal interest or wellness.

-- Complete the Expense Reimbursement Request Form (use the link to navigate to the forms and worksheets page) and submit for signature to your employer/congregation and Synod Bishop.
+- Complete the Expense Reimbursement Request Form (use the link to navigate to the forms and worksheets page) and submit for signature to your Employer.
 Note: if there is any concern regarding eligibility, it is recommended that authorization be obtained prior to the event to ensure that the expenses will qualify.

 - Engage in the educational event.